 However, you should know that many insurance companies will at least cover vehicle repairs.
 This is true even if they argue that you intentionally caused the accident.
 They may refuse to cover personal injury losses or the losses of other drivers in the accident.

 You can face serious repercussions if you are accused of a DUI causing an accident in California.
 A Los Angeles DUI attorney can work to show that you did not drive under the influence and that you were not to blame for the accident that totaled your vehicle.

-Note that, even if you were driving under the influence, that does not necessarily mean you were at fault for the accident.
+Note that even if you were driving under the influence, that does not necessarily mean you were at fault for the accident.
 Another driver could have operated their vehicle recklessly or broken the rules of the road, causing a collision.
-Showing that someone else caused the accident could help you get the coverage you need to repair or replace your vehicle.
+Showing someone else caused the accident could help you get the necessary coverage to repair or replace your vehicle.

 Talk with a Lawyer if Your Car Was Totaled in a DUI Accident

-Car insurance sometimes pays for a car totaled in a DUI accident in some situations.
+In some situations, car insurance sometimes pays for a car totaled in a DUI accident.
 However, this is not guaranteed.
 A DUI lawyer in Los Angeles can help you navigate your insurance company and the criminal justice system.
-For a free consultation, call (310) 862-0199 or fill out our online contact form.
+For a free consultation, call our office or fill out our online contact form.